 Transcranial direct current stimulation (tDCS)

 TDCS delivers one-way, direct currents via positive (anodal) and negative (cathodal) electrodes.
 Electrons are streamed from the anode to the cathode, which results in the production of excitatory (i.e., glutamate) and inhibitory (i.e., GABA) effects within the targeted brain regions.
 This allows us to calm overactive regions and boost up underactive regions, in accordance with what each individual’s brain needs.
 For example, suppose a client’s brain shows an excess of high beta brainwave activity in posterior brain regions (as is often seen in clients with the stress response).
 In that case, we might place the cathode over the overactive region to inhibit its activation level to calm stress and anxiety.
-On the other hand, if a client’s brain shows deficiencies in the prefrontal cortex, we might place the anode over that region to increase power and blood flow within that region.
+On the other hand, if a client’s brain shows deficiencies in the prefrontal cortex (which plays a significant role in emotional regulation and executive function), we might place the anode over that region to increase power and blood flow within that region to assist with coping and regulatory processes.

 Transcranial alternating current stimulation

 tACS stimulates neurons in the brain, synchronizing the activity of specific regions and enhancing neural communication, resulting in improved attention, memory consolidation, emotional regulation, and more.
 Similar to tDCS, tACS also uses anode and cathode electrodes.
 With tACS, however, the giving and receiving of electrons is continuously switching, allowing us to stimulate the brain with the exact frequency each brain region needs.
 For example, if a client’s brain shows a deficiency of alpha brainwaves in the posterior parietal regions (as we often see in clients with posttraumatic stress), we could utilize tACS to apply the deficient alpha frequencies (e.g., 8-12 Hz) to that part of the brain, which often produces a calming effect.

 Transcranial random noise stimulation